For Sale by Owner (FSBO) in Canada

 • Limited exposure without MLS®: Even with a flat-fee MLS® listing, you must still drive marketing and handle inquiries.

-• Negotiation risk: Managing multiple offers, conditions, and counters is complex; inexperience can cost money or kill deals.
+• Negotiation risk: Managing multiple offers, conditions, and counters is complex; emotional detachment and a clear strategy are important to help achieve a favorable result.

 • Legal liability: Errors in contracts or disclosures can lead to disputes or litigation.